When the child is healthy, the mother is happy

 The EPI’s objective is to eliminate vaccine-preventable diseases in Bangladesh.
 With the support of donors like Canada, the EPI is credited with preventing approximately 200,000 deaths a year in Bangladesh.
 Its success in achieving and maintaining polio-eradication status, and in staying on course to eliminate measles by 2016, is widely acknowledged—even in rural areas.

 “EPI is doing good things in our country,” says Syeda.
 “Everyone is quite pleased with this program because, so far, in the rural areas everyone is completing these free vaccinations.
 We rarely see someone suffering from polio or tuberculosis, so we are doing well.”

-Canada’s current multi-year contribution to the EPI—known as the Immunization Strengthening Project—seeks to further improve the provision of vaccines in the country and reach children who live in underserved and hard-to-reach areas, such as islands, hilly areas, slums and floating communities.
+Canada’s current contribution to the EPI—known as the Immunization Strengthening Project—seeks to increase the number of vaccines provided in the country.
+It also plans to reach children who live in underserved and hard-to-reach areas, such as islands, hilly areas, slums and floating communities.

-To make this happen, Canada is helping in the procurement and installation of equipment, such as cold rooms and ice-lined refrigerators (ILRs), to ensure the proper storage and safe handling of vaccines.
-In addition to ensuring that no vaccine is wasted or misused, such facilities are necessary for the EPI to battle potentially deadly or crippling diseases like tuberculosis, polio, measles and tetanus.
-This has increased the percentage of children under two who receive all vaccines with the right antigens, at the right time, from 79 percent to 85 percent.
+To make this happen, Canada is providing help to purchase and install equipment, such as cold rooms and ice-lined refrigerators.
+This equipment ensures the proper storage and safe handling of vaccines.
+Having onsite vaccines are necessary to battle potentially deadly or crippling diseases such as tuberculosis, polio, measles and tetanus.
+It also means more chidlren, who are younger than two, receive all vaccines with the right antigens, at the right time.

-In Bangladesh, as in any country with a high population density, the battle against preventable and infectious diseases is hard-fought.
-But the Immunization Strengthening Project, which falls under Canada’s top development priority of improving maternal, newborn and child health, contributes greatly to levelling the playing field.
+In Bangladesh, as in many countries with a large population, the battle against preventable and infectious diseases is hard-fought.
+But the Immunization Strengthening Project contributes greatly to levelling the playing field.